 Two of the most popular cities to visit in the Czech Republic are Prague and the medieval town of Cesky Krumlov.
 Also worth noting… Czechs are the biggest beer drinkers in the world per capita (by a lot!) and buying a beer is actually cheaper than water!

-Prague’s city is divided into numbered categories such as Prague 1, Prague 2, Prague 3 etc. Although the numbers run higher, it doesn’t necessairily mean that the higher the number, the further you are away from the centre.
+Prague’s city is divided into numbered categories such as Prague 1, Prague 2, Prague 3 etc. Although the numbers run higher, it doesn’t necessarily mean that the higher the number, the further you are away from the centre.

 The most popular area to stay in whilst visiting Prague is in Prague 1 as that’s where the main attractions are.
 Prague is easy to get around to everything by walking or tram and the old/new town are both beautiful areas to explore.
 However, if you prefer to stay outside of the hustle and bustle of the city then we suggest checking out this blog for a more detailed description of other areas in Prague.

-Although there were many hostel opportunities, we chose to AirBnb in a private room of a 6 bedroom apartment.
-The house was basically a student frat house and was within a 10 minute walk to the centre of Prague, all cheaper than the cost of a hostel.
+Although there were many hostel opportunities, we chose Airbnb in a private room of a 6 bedroom apartment.
+The house was basically a student frat house and was within a 10-minute walk to the centre of Prague, all cheaper than the cost of a hostel.

 What to do in Prague